 - Option to add additional toppings: pancakes are close to people's hearts.
 I understand this.
 For that reason, I don't want to say you have to have this or that.
 I have given you topping suggestions, however if you want to stick some whipped cream or caramel syrup on top, go right ahead!

 - Perfectly complimentary ingredient pairings: the combination of banana and chocolate go hand in hand in a heaven sent line up.
 They simply work together...so well!
 As a nice change to raspberries or strawberries you will enjoy the different textures and taste combination of these pancakes.

-- Fluffy on the inside with crispy edges: everyone wants their pancakes to be fluffy right?
-Otherwise you are better off making crepes!
-The combined ingredients in the batter allow us to make fluffy pancakes that rise and there is some more detail in the ingredients section (read about the butter) that will allow you to make crispy edged pancakes if that is your hearts desire.
+- Fluffy on the inside with crispy edges: homemade pancakes make for a delicious breakfast!
+The combined ingredients in the batter allow us to make fluffy pancakes that rise and there is some more detail in the ingredients section (read about the butter) that will allow you to make crispy edged pancakes if that is your hearts desire 🥰.